SiraskarRenuka/Music_Player--Android-Java/README.md

 #Music Player in Android using Java.
-This repository contains a source code of  Android App "Music Player" which palys a offline Music without internet.
+This repository contains a source code of  Android App "Music Player" which plays a offline Music without internet.